 "I will go farther, mother, and say, that for Alister to do what you thought right, if he did not think it right himself—even if you were right and he wrong—would be for him to do wrong, and blind himself to the truth."
 (Taken from What's Mine's Mine by George MacDonald)

-The person who ignores their conscience in order to do what they think is right has put their confidence in their own minds; they have put their trust in their own understanding.
-If you obey a prophet, priest, holy book or so called holy man who requires you to disobey your conscience, you have been deceived.
+If you ignore your conscience in order to do what a prophet, priest, holy book or so called holy man says, you have put your confidence not in God—but in the words of a mere man.
+If that person requires you to disobey your conscience, you have been deceived.
 It might sound right but is in fact wrong.
 Look deeper.
 Ask the hard questions.

 Am I saying that if you obey your conscience you don’t need God?
-No, what I am saying is this: the more you ignore your conscience, the more you are ignoring the one who gave you your conscience—God.
-(2)
+No. What I am saying is this: the more you ignore your conscience, the more you are ignoring the one who gave you your conscience—God.